We’re glad you’re here.

 Are there OA meetings for teens?

 In most meetings you will find a room of adults.
 There are few meetings designed especially for teens, but all ages are welcome at any meeting (we can’t say that enough!).
 In meetings members will share about their disease and the solution they have found in OA.
-We suggest that anyone under 18 be accompanied by a parent or other adult.
+We suggest that anyone under 18 is accompanied by a parent or other adult.

 Search for face-to-face meetings in your area or call us at 505-891-2664 if you need further help.
 If there are no face-to-face meetings in your area, telephone meetings are a great alternative.
-For Internet safety purposes, we discourage teen attendance at online meetings.
+For internet safety purposes, we discourage teen attendance at online meetings.

 How can I help my pre-teen child who struggles with weight?

-A desire to stop eating compulsively sounds simple, but we have learned that there are light years of difference between wanting to change weight or eat normally and being able to surrender to achieve these goals.
+A desire to stop eating compulsively sounds simple, but we have learned that there are light-years of difference between wanting to change weight or eat normally and being able to surrender to achieve these goals.
 The true “desire to stop eating compulsively” usually cannot be instilled in a child by a concerned adult or parents–no matter how lovingly and tenderly they try.
 The willingness to do so must come from within.
 This may take years of painful experience of trying to stop on one’s own.
 Younger people are also often dealing with peer pressure, which can make it more difficult for them to follow a food plan.
 If you are not an OA member, attending an OA meeting to learn about the solution offered in OA can be helpful.
 If you’re an OA member, it may be helpful for you and your child to attend a face-to-face meeting together.
 We suggest that young people under the age of 18 be accompanied by a responsible adult if they wish to attend a face-to-face OA meeting.
 Please note that a few meetings have a minimum age requirement.

 Would you please send my family member or friend information on OA?